What Is Peripheral Artery Disease (PAD)?

 Statin Therapy — For Cholesterol and Much More

 Statins are among the most well-studied medicines in all of cardiovascular medicine.
-In patients with Peripheral Artery Disease (PAD), we recommend high-intensity statins not just to lower LDL cholesterol, but because statins also stabilize plaques, reduce arterial inflammation, and have been shown in multiple JAMA Cardiology studies and ACC consensus statements to reduce cardiovascular deaths.
-I tell my patients: this tablet is protecting your heart as much as it is helping your leg.
+In patients with Peripheral Artery Disease (PAD), we recommend high-intensity statins not just to lower LDL cholesterol but because statins also stabilize plaques, reduce arterial inflammation, and have been shown in multiple JAMA Cardiology studies and ACC consensus statements to reduce cardiovascular deaths.

 Blood Pressure Control